Abc-Arbitrage/Zerio/README.md

 ## Allocators and releasers

-Because you may want to receive messages **without generating garbage**, Zerio provides you a way to register allocators and releasers for your messages, that will be used by the library at when handling incoming messages.
+Because you may want to receive messages **without generating garbage**, Zerio provides you a way to register allocators and releasers that will be used by the library when handling incoming messages.
 You can optionally provide them when registering a message type in the `SerializationRegistry`.
 By default, Zerio will use a simple `HeapAllocator` and no releaser.
 You can also find in the project a `SimpleMessagePool`, which is both an allocator and a releaser:

 ```csharp
 var messagePool = new SimpleMessagePool<PlaceOrderMessage>(256);